June 15, 2022

 Whatever the reason for your call center receiving a much higher amount of incoming calls, you definitely can’t just leave the problem to solve itself.
 So what can you do?
 Adding more agents to handle calls would be one option.
 Still, hiring and training new agents will take some time and cost a pretty penny too.
 So, how about “hiring” a voicebot to help your team handle the influx of incoming calls?

 Voicebots are conversational agents that use artificial intelligence and Natural Language Understanding (NLU) to interpret the intent and meaning of their conversations with callers.
-In the simplest terms, voicebots “translate” what the user is saying into text by using input voice recognition and a Speech to Text (STT) engine.
+In the simplest terms, voicebots “translate” what the user is saying into text by using a Speech to Text (STT) engine.
 Once the voicebot knows the user’s intent, it can form an answer and respond to the caller in everyday language through a Text to Speech (TTS) engine.

 Since voicebots can have almost natural conversations with callers instead of just typing out answers, they are often referred to as conversational voicebots.
 The biggest difference from regular chatbots is that conversational bots don’t need to rely on static menus or pre-programmed questions and answers like regular chatbots do.